-- 1. All LDEQ employees, officials, and organizations shall manage their information in compliance with the state and federal laws; best practices; and policies and procedures established by the records management section. - 2.
-Compliance shall be regularly assessed by the Records Management Section through the use of compliance objectives, which will be based on ISO-15489 standards.
-These objectives shall be measured through the completion of compliance audits.
+- B. Policy Statements - 1.
+All LDEQ employees, officials, and organizations shall manage their information in compliance with the state and federal laws; best practices; and policies and procedures established by the records management section. - 2.
+Compliance shall be regularly assessed by the Records Management Section through the use of compliance objectives based on ISO-15489 standards, applicable laws, policies and procedures, and best practices.
+These objectives shall be measured through the completion of compliance assessments.